Under the tools tab, you can change how you want to view your geo document. Options are:

-Right-click and select Create Quotation from the context menu, or use the short-cut cmd+H.
+Right-click and select Create Free Quotation from the context menu.

-Geo quotations can be accessed in the margin area, the Quotation Manager, the Project Explorer, and from within networks.
+Geo quotations can be access in the margin area, the Quotation Manager, the Project Explorer, and from within networks.
 Geo quotations are displayed as follows:

 The quotation icon shows a place mark.

-In the Project Explorer, the Quotation Reader and Manager and all reports, geo quotations are referenced as decimal degrees, e.g. LAT 48.859911° LON 2.377317°.
+In the Project Explorer, the Quotation Reader and Manager and all reports, geo quotations are referenced in decimal degrees, e.g. LAT 48.859911° LON 2.377317°.
 In addition, the Quotation Manager shows a preview of the Geo location.
-You may want to consider renaming Geo quotations, e.g. by adding the name of the location.
+You may want to consider renaming Geo quotations, e.g. by adding the name of the location to the coordinates.
 Another option is to add a comment.
 See also Working with Multimedia Quotations.

 Select a Geo quotation in any of the following places and double-click: